-Thyroid eye disease causes orbital congestion and proptosis due to extraocular muscle and orbital fat enlargement with varying degrees of fibrosis.
-These anatomical alterations can lead to compressive optic neuropathy, exposure keratopathy, and ocular motility disorders.
+Thyroid eye disease (TED), or thyroid-associated ophthalmopathy (TAO), thyroid orbitopathy, Graves’ orbitopathy, or Graves’ ophthalmopathy (GO), causes orbital congestion and proptosis due to extraocular muscle and orbital fat enlargement with fibrosis.
+These anatomical alterations can result in compressive optic neuropathy, exposure keratopathy, and ocular motility disorders.
 Treatment of proptosis from thyroid eye disease consists of orbital decompression, taking advantage of the adjacent sinus spaces to expand orbital volume.
 The amount of decompression required is determined on a case by case basis based on patient presentation.
-For example, in cases of moderate to severe proptosis, medial wall, lateral wall and floor decompression can be done, taking advantage of the adjacent ethmoid sinuses and maxillary sinus and orbital trigone, respectively.
+For example, in cases of moderate to severe proptosis, medial wall, lateral wall, and floor decompression can be done, taking advantage of the adjacent ethmoid sinuses, maxillary sinus, and orbital trigone, respectively.

-Patients who are systemically unstable for a surgical procedure or who are unwilling to accept the potential complications of surgery.
-Relative contraindications can include a history of chronic sinusitis, orbital infection, immunocompromise, bleeding disorders, and atretic sinuses.
+Patients who are systemically unstable for a surgical procedure or who are unwilling to accept the potential surgical complications.
+Relative contraindications include chronic sinusitis, orbital infection, immunocompromise, bleeding disorders, and atretic sinuses.

 Equipment will vary depending on the approach and procedure.